puzzlepaint/freeage/Readme.md

 A settings dialog will show where you may enter your player name and adjust some preferences.
 In addition, the paths to the asset files from the original game can be configured there.
-Normally, the game should automatically detect those, but they may be set manually in case this fails.
+If you have the original game installed on Steam, the game should automatically detect those.
+They may be set manually in case this fails or if the game is installed via the Microsoft Store (for which no automatic detection was implemented yet).

 There are three options to create or join a game lobby: